 Proximity breeds empathy, and with it, an acute sense of urgency.
-Born in Australia, Michael Coman now lives in Manila, capital of the Philippines.
+Born in Australia, has grown almost extended the Philippines.
 He has witnessed firsthand the deleterious effects of COVID-19 and the ensuing policy measures on the lives of the ultrapoor (the population served by International Care Ministries earns an average research.